ghzserg/zmod/.github/ISSUE_TEMPLATE/issue.md

 - [Recommendations](https://github.com/ghzserg/zmod/wiki/Recomendations_en)
 - [Macro documentation](https://github.com/ghzserg/zmod/wiki/Macros_en)

+If you're using any plugins other than recommended, disable them.
+If the issue persists, create a ticket.
+If the issue is caused by the g28_tenz or nopoop plugins, please indicate this in the issue title.
+[If the issue is caused by the bambufy plugin, please contact the author](https://github.com/function3d/bambufy).

 - [ ] I have AD5M
 - [ ] I have AD5M PRO
 - [ ] I have AD5X